Thursday 17 October 2019

 Andy is an acknowledged expert in cryptography, IS security, systems engineering, information forensics and cybersecurity.
 He has worked in the field of computer and information systems security and cryptology since 1984 and is a Founding Trustee and Director of the National Museum of Computing on the Bletchley Park Estate, as well as a Visiting Professor at the Information Security Group, Royal Holloway University of London.

 For this evening, Andy explains how he really became an engineer through a convoluted set of connections and good fortune.
 We will probably visit topics including the old world of the “Eagle” comic, find out why Admiral of the Fleet Sir Cloudesley Shovell was the inspiration for GPS, dive under the murky waters of pirate radio, discover why his friend Tony Sale commissioned the building of a plastic van during World War Two and consider whether or not any information system will ever be secure when there is human interaction involved.

 We are sure there will be lots more and would be delighted if you could join us for this memorable evening.

 Interested in attending?

-Our meetings are strictly for SASIG members, so you'll need to log in to view the full details, download the agenda, and add this event to your calendar.
+This meeting is strictly for SASIG members, so you'll need to log in to view the full details and add this event to your calendar.
 Not yet a member?
 Click the link below to create an account.
 Applications for SASIG membership are usually reviewed within 1-2 working days.

 Login / apply for SASIG membership